bibleexchange/courses/poetry/en/001_introduction-to-the-poetry-books-of-the-bible.md

 The first paragraph of Kidner’s commentary deals with the nuances of the type of wisdom covered in Proverbs.

 Instruction, correction, and other related words.
 What do they mean?

+> And wisdom sayings are notorious for the use of apparently absolute assertions in order to make a general, “proverbial” point.
+> Moo, D. J. (2000).
+The letter of James (p.
+84).
+Grand Rapids, MI; Leicester, England: Eerdmans; Apollos.